 The company has experienced double-digit growth since 2009 by focusing on leading-edge technologies.
-These include proprietary in-house technology that streamlines price-quoting for customers and a custom content management software that addresses Budget Dumpster’s specific digital marketing needs.
+These include proprietary in-house technology that streamlines price-quoting for customers — and custom content management software that addresses Budget Dumpster’s specific digital marketing needs.

-As Budget Dumpster grew, its technological challenges increased.
+As Budget Dumpster grew, its technology challenges increased.
 The company explored Google Cloud Platform, a cloud computing solution, to address these challenges.
 They met with Onix, a nine-time Google Partner of the Year, and began developing a relationship.

 “We started to reimagine our product delivery, which included our continuous integration/continuous deployments, our cloud platform, security, monitoring, all of it,” said Joe Swislocki, Budget Dumpster Director of Web Development.
 “That’s when we started talking to Onix.
 We wanted a partner that could aid our success criteria.”

-APIs and microservices empower Budget Dumpster’s digital transformation
+APIs and Microservices Empower Budget Dumpster’s Digital Transformation

-Here’s a snapshot of the Google Cloud Platform and budget management services Onix provided:
+Here’s a snapshot of the Google Cloud Platform and budget management services Onix provided.

-- Gained faster insights from data without additional costs.
+Gained faster insights from data without additional costs.
 Budget Dumpster used different development environments within GCP to test new APIs.
 These incurred costs added up.
 Working with Onix, management identified the IP addresses used for staging and quality control.
 Onix then bundled the IP addresses and gave Budget Dumpster a test API key that eliminated additional testing costs.
 “The test API key was pretty big because it saved us hundreds of dollars per test cycle,” Swislocki said.
 “This key, along with alerting us when our usage and spend went up, those are two big things.
 They’ve been invaluable.”

-- Positive Impact on SEO.
+Positive Impact on SEO.
 GCP doubled Budget Dumpster’s CDN network with 90 locations.